Back to DWU AI Articles

 The Minimum Annual Guarantee (MAG) provides predictable revenue, calculated as 85% of prior-year actual rental car revenue.
 This structure incentivizes volume while protecting airport revenue if a concessionaire underperforms.

-ConRAC (Consolidated Rental Car Facility) developments have transformed rental car revenue dynamics at major airports.
-ConRAC facilities improve the passenger experience and reduce traffic congestion.
+ConRAC (Consolidated Rental Car Facility) developments have changed rental car revenue structures at 10 of 31 large-hub airports since 2020 (DWU survey, 2025).
+ConRAC facilities are designed to improve the passenger experience and reduce traffic congestion.

 B.4 Parking